mug-n-ai/AstrOmakase/README.md

 #### Font Configuration

-AstrOmakase uses the **Inter Font Family** for its modern, elegant design and exceptional readability across various screen resolutions.
-Inter is optimised for digital displays, offering a clean and professional aesthetic that complements the tools provided in this suite.
-By using Inter Mono in terminal applications, AstrOmakase ensures consistency and clarity for developers and researchers working with code.
+AstrOmakase leverages the **Inter Font** Family for its sleek, modern design and outstanding readability on digital displays.
+Inter is carefully optimised for screen usage, providing a clean and professional aesthetic that enhances the overall user experience.
+To complement this, AstrOmakase adopts **Cascadia Code Nerd** Font for terminal and monospace applications, ensuring a clear and visually appealing interface for developers and researchers working with code.
+This combination strikes a perfect balance between elegance and functionality.

 ### Installation